The Top 10 Benefits of Process Mapping

 1. Visibility of your end-to-end processes

-Process mapping the end-to-end processes of an organisation gives employees visibility of where what they do, fits into the overall picture, and how it impacts not only other areas of the business but also ultimately the customer.
-Process mapping helps employees understand where they fit within the organisation and how they work as a cross-functional team, which is a great first step towards breaking down siloed working.
+Process mapping the end-to-end processes of an organisation gives employees visibility of where what they do fits into the overall picture, and how it impacts not only other areas of the business but also ultimately the customer.
+Process mapping helps all employees understand where they fit within an organisation and how they work as a cross-functional team, which is a great first step towards breaking down siloed working.

 2. Show process and activity owners

-Everyone in the organisation performs a process, but who is ultimately responsible and accountable for specific activities?
-This can either be on the process map itself or stored within it.
+Everyone in an organisation performs a process, but who is ultimately responsible and accountable for specific activities?
+This can either be shown on the process map itself or stored within it.

 3. Supports operational excellence

-Give employees a chance to find the answers themselves rather than asking their colleague or line manager.
+Process Mapping gives employees a chance to find the answers themselves rather than asking their colleagues or line manager.
 Process maps set out clearly what they should be doing, and can link to more detailed information on how they should do it in the form of:

 • procedures